opentap/opentap/doc/Developer Guide/Plugin Packaging and Versioning/Readme.md

 1. We bundle different versions of the native binary `LibGit2Sharp` depending on platform and architecture.
 2. We use the `Sign` property in order to easily disable signing when building in debug environments without signing capabilities.
-3. We use the `IncludePdb` property in order to create debug packages with debugging symbols.
+3. We use the `Debug` property in order to include .pdb files with debugging symbols.
 4. We run `chmod +x tap` after the package has been installed on non-windows platforms

 After preprocessing this package definition, we get the following definition: